BestTimesToVisit.com Logo

 food

-Explore beyond Hollywood!
+LA's food scene is incredibly diverse!
+Explore beyond the typical tourist traps.
 Check out ethnic enclaves like Koreatown for amazing Korean BBQ or Thai Town for delicious and affordable Thai food.
-Use apps like Yelp or Eater to find highly-rated restaurants in specific neighborhoods.
+Use apps like Yelp or Eater to discover hidden gems and local favorites.

 packing

 Pack layers!
-LA weather can change dramatically from day to night, and even from neighborhood to neighborhood.
-Comfortable walking shoes are a must, as you'll likely be doing a lot of walking.
-Sunscreen and a hat are essential, even on cloudy days.
+LA weather can be unpredictable, with cool mornings and evenings, even in summer.
+Comfortable walking shoes are a must, as you'll likely be doing a lot of exploring on foot.
+Sunscreen and a hat are essential, even on cloudy days, due to the strong sun.

 Weather Details